docker/docs/content/desktop/synchronized-file-sharing.md

 >
 > Synchronized file sharing is an early-access feature.
 >
-> If you want to test out Synchronized file sharing, you can
+> If you would like to be considered for Synchronized file sharing testing, you can
 > [sign up for the early access program](https://www.docker.com/build-early-access-program/?utm_source=docs).
 { .restricted }